LukeMS/daimonin/trunk/server/README.txt

 a binary package, there are no /make and /src folders in the Daimonin/server directory).

-If you find a daimon_server executable in the same folder this README.txt is, you can start the server (after you run the install script for your OS).
+If you find a daimonin_server executable in the same folder this README.txt is, you can start the server (after you run the install script for your OS).

 For help ask the dev team: